pckv/pcbot/README.md

 *Or*, just simply [download the repo as ZIP][zip].

 Several plugins require additional modules.
-You can figure out which modules you need by running the bot.
+You can figure out which modules you're missing by running the bot.

 [zip]: https://github.com/PcBoy111/PCBOT/archive/master.zip

 ## Running
 Running the bot is simple.
-Go to the root directory of the bot, and run bot.py:
+Go to the root directory and run bot.py:

 ```